eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_1.md

 **Precondition**: child and parent are registered in the system and associated to each other

 **Main success scenario**:
-1. Parent provide authentication information
+1. Parent provides authentication information
 2. System verifies the credentials and shows associated childs
 3. Parent select child
 4. System show child's marks